Learn the details and eligibility of medicare part D - Medicare

 Phase 1: Yearly Deductible Phase

 You begin this payment phase when you fill your first prescription of the year.
-You pay the total cost of your drugs until you've met your plan's annual deductible.
+You pay the total cost of your drugs until you've met your plan's annual deductible, if applicable.
+Once you've met your annual deductible, you move into the Initial Coverage phase.

 Phase 2: Initial Coverage